zmliao/zmliao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a senior student from [UESTC](https://www.uestc.edu.cn/), majoring in Computer Science and Technology.
 Currently I am a research intern in [Shanghai AI Lab](https://www.shlab.org.cn/).
-I will join the joint program between [SJTU](https://www.sjtu.edu.cn/) and Shanghai AI Lab as PhD student in the fall of 2024.
+I will join the joint program from [SJTU](https://www.sjtu.edu.cn/) and Shanghai AI Lab as PhD student in the fall of 2024.

 My research topic lies in **AI System, especially in HPC for AI**.
 I am also interested in Computer Graphics and 3D Vision.